 #4 All about Packing

 The key to wild camping is the packing, you need to pack all the appropriate things yet somehow end up with almost no belongings to carry.
 Luckily, wild camping for motorhomes solves a lot of these issues, as you aren’t carrying everything on your back and you have the space to store things.
-But as we know, most motorhomes have limited storage space, so it is all about packing smart.
+But as we know, some motorhomes, like the famed Mazda Bongo, have limited storage space, so it is all about packing smart.
 Bring a good tent, size dependent on how many of you will be sleeping in it.
 You can save space with a compact sleeping bag, or by getting a two person one instead of two individual bags!
 If you check out our blog on camping hacks, you’ll find many more space saving tricks and general tips for camping.
 Tips include removing the derder within the toilet roll so you can flatten it and pack more rolls with less space.
 Also this allows you to put it in a plastic bag and reduce the risk of it getting wet!

 #5 Great Destinations

 Moving away from our wonderful island, we now consider the rest of Europe.
-In France, wild camping is a grey area.
+Wild camping in France is a grey area.
 It is tolerated as long as you stay away from tourist sites and you get permission from the landowner.
 However, campfires are a big faux pas for obvious reasons, so do not get caught lighting open fires when wild camping in France!
 French nationals favor the Ardennes in the north-east and the Movan peaks in Burgundy for camping.
 Wild camping for motorhomes in the South of France is best done around Saintes Maries-de-la-Mer in the Camargue, which is known for a more laissez-faire attitude towards it.

 Sweden also has a similar outlook on wild camping, so you’ll be welcomed here with open arms.
 Skuleskogen National Park is one of the 29 national parks in Sweden, and is situated on the coast of the Baltic Sea is northern Sweden.
 It is home to one of the Swedish coast’s few remaining old-growth forests and is filled with high mountains, rocky grounds and breathtaking views of the sea, lakes and woods.
 There are numerous of spots to pitch your tent, but avoid staying more than three nights on the same one.